ogait001/academic-profile/_posts/2026-05-01-the-infinite-interior.md

 The human self is the irreducible one — not by definition, but because any attempt to divide it results not in parts of a self, but in the loss of the unity required for experience.
 What remains after division is not a smaller self.
 It is fragments that no longer constitute the integrated point of view from which experience is possible.
 The self is not merely the smallest unit we have named.
 It is the unit below which selfhood ceases entirely.

 Not in the sense that the self is simple — the interior life is among the most complex structures in the known universe.
 Not in the sense that the self is unchanging — the self changes continuously, across every scale from the cellular to the biographical.
-But in the ontological sense established in *Zero Returned*: the self is the unit from which all its compositions are built, the ground that persists through every grouping, the one that cannot be further divided without ceasing to be a self at all.
+But in the ontological sense established in [*Zero Returned: What Decimal Notation suggests about Repetition, Identity, and Infinity*](https://oscargaitan.org/philosophy-of-time/ontology/2026/04/10/does-time-need-me-or-do-i-need-time.html): the self is the unit from which all its compositions are built, the ground that persists through every grouping, the one that cannot be further divided without ceasing to be a self at all.

 And as with every one, the self is preserved through change by the continuous infinite interior of every transition it undergoes.